West Indian cricket team in England in 1923: Touring team

 Harold Austin seems to have taken a large part in organising the tour after the 1922–23 Inter-Colonial Tournament in September 1922.
 He seems to have selected the Barbados, British Guiana and Trinidad tourists.
 Little was known of the Jamaica players and they were allocated just 3 places.

 The 16 players that made up the team consisted of:

 Despite being 17 years since the last tour, two of the tourists, Austin and Challenor, had been part of the 1906 team.
 Learie Constantine was the son of Lebrun Constantine who had toured in 1900 and 1906.
 Victor Pascall was the uncle of Learie Constantine.

 R.H.
 Mallett was the manager.
 Austin was chosen as captain and Nunes as vice-captain.

 The professionals Francis and John were black as were Browne, Constantine, Holt, Pascall and Small amongst the amateurs.

 Preliminaries

-Except for the Jamaica representative the team sailed on the steam ship "Intaba" which left British Guiana on 9 April and, sailing via Trinidad and Barbaodos, reached Southampton on 30 April.
+Except for the Jamaica representatives the team sailed on the steamship Intaba, which left British Guiana on 9 April and, sailing via Trinidad and Barbados, reached Southampton on 30 April.
 The Jamaican players had arrived two days earlier.

 The players practised at Lord's and practice matches were arranged including a match against the Indian Gymkhana but the weather was very cold.